Post Scarcity 0.0.6

 Definition integer.c:89

-struct cons_pointer throw_exception(struct cons_pointer message, struct cons_pointer frame_pointer)
+struct cons_pointer throw_exception(struct cons_pointer location, struct cons_pointer payload, struct cons_pointer frame_pointer)

 Throw an exception.